 About Lansdown Insurance Brokers

-Lansdown Insurance Brokers are specialists in Landlord Insurance and Block of Flats Insurance.
+Lansdown Insurance Brokers are specialists in Landlord Insurance and Rent Guarantee Insurance.
 We can provide flexible policies to suit individual client needs and provide advice on what cover is needed.
 Whether you’re a landlord, investor, or property owner call the team on 01242 524498 or email enquiries@lansdowninsurance.com.

 Lansdown is part of the Benefact Group, a charity-owned, international family of financial services companies that gives all available profits to charity and good causes.